RiniScrum/scrum-master-portfolio/case_studies/payment_platform.md

 ## Key Workflow
 - Checkout: The user enters payment info on the frontend.
 - Orchestration: The site sends payment details to a central API.
-- Routing: The Orchestrator decides, for example, to send a US transaction to Chase and a European transaction to Braintree.
+- Routing: The Orchestrator decides, for example, to send a US transaction to Chase or Braintree or Fiserv
 - Tokenization: The chosen gateway replaces sensitive card data with a secure token.
 - Authorization: The transaction is authorized via the card network.
-- Settlement: Final settlement occurs with each vendor, with reporting consolidated in a dashboard.
+- Settlement: Final settlement occurs with each vendor.
 ___
 ## Delivery & Governance Responsibilities
 - Facilitated all Scrum ceremonies across 3 teams, including sprint planning, backlog refinement, retrospectives, and cross-team syncs.